Fla. lawmakers fail to pass condo safety legislation after Surfside

 By the time the board agreed to assess unit owners to pay for the work in 2020, the price had grown to $12 million.
 Each of the 136 unit owners was being asked to pay between $80,000 and $200,000.

 Structural repair work was finally scheduled for 2021, but the building imploded before it began.
-As rescue workers sifted through the massive pile of rubble for weeks searching for victims, local and state leaders vowed to tighten lax laws that govern condominium associations.
+As rescue workers sifted through the massive pile of rubble for weeks searching for victims, local and state leaders said laws that govern condominium associations needed to be overhauled.

 The Senate version did not require reserve funds, and some lawmakers said they worried that repair assessments would bankrupt elderly condo residents.